 *You can also take the at-fault driver to small claims court.
 However, this doesn’t guarantee an immediate payout.

 This is similar to underinsured motorist property damage coverage.
-It’s totaled near it’s asking price and the at-fault driver only carries the state minimum, their liability coverage will run out before you are fully compensated.
+If the vehicle is totaled near its asking price and the at-fault driver only carries the state minimum, their liability coverage will run out before you are fully compensated.
 There are no states in the US in which the minimum property damage liability limit is above $30,000.

 In this example, you would be left in a situation where the at-fault driver does not have enough property damage liability coverage to pay for your damages.
 This is where underinsured property damage liability comes in.
 Like an uninsured property, this coverage features a deductible.
 You should be able to negotiate with your insurance company to have the at-fault driver to cover the deductible.

-Stacked insurance increased your uninsured motorist coverage based on the number of cars you insure.
-For example, you have 3 vehicles that are insured with $10,000 worth of uninsured bodily injury coverage (UMBI).
+Stacked car insurance example: You own three vehicles insured with $10,000 worth of uninsured bodily injury coverage (UMBI).
 If you're struck by an uninsured driver with stacked coverage, you could apply all three vehicles' worth of $10,000 in UMBI coverage to give you $30,000 of total coverage.

 Learn more about stacked car insurance.

-About one in seven drivers is currently uninsured.
-There's a one-in-seven chance you could be responsible for paying for the damages to your vehicle after a collision caused by an uninsured driver, either through a collision claim or out-of-pocket.
-If this gives you cause for concern, consider adding uninsured coverage to your policy.
+About one in seven drivers is uninsured.
+So there's a one-in-seven chance you could be responsible for paying for the damages to your vehicle after a collision caused by an uninsured driver, either through a collision claim or out-of-pocket.
+If this gives you pause, consider adding uninsured coverage to your policy.

 Is uninsured motorist coverage worth it?